 In Bhutan, tourists are categorized broadly into two groups, Regional Tourists and International Tourists.
-Regional Tourists in Bhutan mean tourists from India, Bangladesh, and Maldives who do not require a visa to enter Bhutan.
-International Tourists are tourists from all other countries who must carry a Visa to enter into Bhutan.
+Regional Tourists in Bhutan mean the tourists from India, Bangladesh, and the Maldives who do not require a visa to enter Bhutan.
+International Tourists are tourists from all other countries who must carry a Visa to enter Bhutan.

 Entry Formalities for Regional Tourists

 Till a few years back, regional tourists could enter Bhutan with minimum documentation.
 Soon a large number of Indian tourists started Bhutan travel and the country of about 800 thousand people received close to 200 thousand Indian tourists in 2017.
-Somewhat overwhelmed Bhutan government with a long policy of less number and high paying tourists saw this as a worrying sign and put some restriction on regional tourist arrival.
+Somewhat overwhelmed the Bhutan government with a long policy of less number and high paying tourists saw this as a worrying sign and put some restrictions on regional tourist arrival.
 The rules are dynamic and change from time to time.
 The discretion of the govt official in this matter is also important.

 The permit issued from Phuentsholing is valid for a visit to Thimphu and Paro only.
 For visiting Punakha and beyond, you have to get a new permit issued from Thimphu.
-If you are traveling with us, we will take care of your entry formalities and assist you with the same.
+If you are travelling with us, we will take care of your entry formalities and assist you with the same.

 Entry Formalities for International Tourists